MercyMhu/MercyMhu/README.md

 - 👋 Hi, I’m @MercyMhu
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning coding in Python
+- 🌱 The goal is progress and not perfection
-- 💞️ I’m looking to collaborate on all things automation in R, Python etc
+- 💞️ This is my learning journey in all things data science
 - 📫 How to reach me mercy.mhu@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love frozen banana

 <!---
 MercyMhu/MercyMhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.